-I am a third year doctoral student in the department of Writing, Rhetoric, & American Cultures.
+I am a fourth year doctoral student in the department of Writing, Rhetoric, & American Cultures.
 I consider myself an interdisciplinary scholar, studying interpersonal communication, narratives, emotion, and prejudice.
 I explore how pedagogies about rhetoric and writing can be brought into fruitful conversations with neuroscience, cultural neuroscience, social psychology, and social-cognition scholarship.

 I have explored these areas in my teaching by integrating discussions of the brain’s plasticity along and mindfulness practices as a way of shifting students’ understanding of their own agency as writers, learners, and citizens.
 In addition to examining questions of agency, I am interested in exploring what these interdisciplinary conversations might mean in terms of prejudice.
 I believe that digital tools can be used to support students in self-aware, critical learning.

-Last year, I taught WRA 202: Introduction to Professional Writing.
+In the 2016-2017 school year, I taught WRA 202: Introduction to Professional Writing.
 My favorite project for this course was “Creating a Deliverable for a Client: The Michigan Environmental Council.”
 Students created Facebook posts calling the general public’s attention to rather complex environmental issues.
 These students took a variety of forms, including infographics and a video.
 In their individual reflections on these projects, many students commented on the challenge of trying to convey a lot of information within the constraints of social media.
 They also reflected on the sometimes difficult but ultimately rewarding task of receiving and responding to feedback: from the instructor, from a guest reviewer, from peers, and from the client.

-This year, I also led facilitated a reading seminar, MC 399: Having Difficult Conversations.
+Last year, I also led facilitated a reading seminar, MC 399: Having Difficult Conversations.
 Read the abstract below:

 - Most educators would probably agree that an important aspect of students’ education – in addition to gaining knowledge of the multitude of social issues that exist – is for those students to learn how to listen deeply to the marginalized voices that face these social issues.
 The ability to listen, however, requires an understanding of social contexts and embodied contexts.
 This collaborative study will use an interdisciplinary approach to teach both.
 Students will learn about the complex social contexts that exist during listening, including the difficulties that some marginalized voices have in being heard.
 They will also learn about the embodied contexts involved in listening, including how one’s brainwave activity, physiological, and psychological states act as additional mediators during listening.
 Students will be encouraged to adopt a responsible, reciprocal, self-aware, and empathetic stance in relationship to both sets of contexts, culminating in a multimedia project informed by listening.
 They will also teach and work with younger students (either high school or junior high school students), in creating a similar, smaller project.
 In the process, they will apply and model this deep listening for these younger students.